 The LAL is made of silicone and has a diameter of 6mm with an optical zone of 5.5mm.

-What are the indications for the use of a Light Adjustable Lens?
+What surgeries use a Light Adjustable Lens?

 LAL artificial lens implants are used in cataract surgery, and can also be used in custom lens replacements for over-40 vision (presbyopia), near-sighted vision (myopia), and far-sighted vision (hyperopia) correction.